Muukid/muCOSA/README.md

 The struct `muTerminalInfo` represents the information known about a terminal since it was last [updated](#update-terminal).
 It has the following members:

 * `muBool alive` - whether or not the terminal is still alive.
 If this is true, all information within this struct is a valid snapshot of the terminal's information.
-If this is false upon the first call to [`muCOSA_terminal_update`](#update-terminal), all contents within this struct are undefined; if this is false, but the previous terminal update set this to true, the contents within this struct are simply the previous snapshot's information.
+If this is false upon the first call to [`muCOSA_terminal_update`](#update-terminal), all contents within this struct are undefined; if this is false otherwise, the contents within this struct are preserved from the last alive snapshot.

 * `muTerminalBuffer buffer` - the [terminal buffer](#terminal-buffer).